rangsimanketkaew/AWS-HPC/nwchem/install-nwchem-openmpi-gpu.md

 For more information please visit https://www-lb.open-mpi.org/faq/?category=mpi-removed.

 7. Execute the script to start installation.
-This can take 20-30 minutes, depending on the performance of compiler and system.

 ```
 ./install-nwchem-openmpi-gpu.sh
 ```

+This can take 20 - 30 minutes depending on the performance of compiler and system.

 8. If it is done without any error, the executable binary file can be found at `$NWCHEM_TOP/bin/LINUX64/nwchem`.
 For example,